-Use cold shortening: This will make it easier to cut it into the dry ingredients so you get those pockets of shortening.
+Use cold shortening: This will make cutting it into the dry ingredients easier, so you get those pockets of shortening.
 When the biscuits bake, that’s what will create the best flaky layers.

 Type of milk: Whole milk will add fat and more flavor to your biscuits than 2% milk.
 Both will work, so choose your favorite.

-Don’t overmix: The secret to light and tender biscuits is to not overmix the dough.
-If you overwork the flour it can impact the texture, so mix just until the dough forms.
-When you cut out the biscuits, try to cut as many out as you can so you don’t have to reroll the dough.
+Don’t overmix: The secret to light and tender biscuits is not to overmix the dough.
+If you overwork the flour, it can impact the texture, so mix until the dough forms.
+When you cut out the biscuits, try to cut as many out as possible so you don’t have to re-roll the dough.

-With Crisco and Clabber Girl Baking Powder you can bet you’re going to have an amazing batch of biscuits!
-I’ve been making this recipe for years and it always turns out perfectly.
+I’ve been making this recipe for years, and it always turns out perfectly.

-Don’t forget to pin this to your favorite Pinterest board to save for later!
+Don’t forget to pin this to your favorite Pinterest board to bake later!

 - 2 cups flour

 - 4 teaspoons baking powder

 - 1 teaspoon salt

 - Sift together flour, baking powder, and salt.